arcanaland/reference-decks/README.md

 ## Licensing

-All original code, workflows and documentation in this repository is licensed under the MIT license.
+All original code and documentation in this repository is licensed under the MIT license.

 For non-original deck-specific assets, please see each deck's `deck.toml` for license details.